Support

 SB 869 Economic Development - Maryland Workforce Launch Pilot Program - Establishment Sen. Alonzo Washington (22-D)

-Establishing the Maryland Workforce Launch Pilot Program in the Department of Commerce to provide customized, no-cost workforce training as a business attraction tool, to recruit strategic industries and qualified business entities to the State; requiring the Department to partner with not more than two community colleges in the State to deliver training services; etc. Finance Support
+Establishing the Maryland Workforce Launch Pilot Program in the Department of Commerce to provide customized, no-cost workforce training as a business attraction tool, to recruit strategic industries and qualified business entities to the State; requiring the Department to partner with not more than two community colleges in the State to deliver training services; etc. Economic Matters

 SB 894 HB 1298 Third-Party Litigation Financing - Licensing and Regulation Sen. Dawn Gile (33-D)